03 / Protocol And ProofProofs

 Proof families become readable product signals

-Terminal can keep dense proof detail available without forcing every user to start in raw artifacts.
+Product routes keep dense proof detail available without forcing every reader to start in raw artifacts.

 Witness